thecannawiki/cannawiki-js/src/wiki/Anatomy_of_Cannabis.md

 ## Plant metrics

 ### Transpiration rate
 The rate at which water is being absorbed by the roots and expelled through the leaves via the stomata.
-The [[Temperature and Humidity#VPD|VPD]] of the environment a plant is in determines the maximum rate of transpiration.
+The [VPD](/Temperature and Humidity#vpd) of the environment a plant is in determines the maximum rate of transpiration.

 This is a key metric for determining the growth rate of a plant.